closmouz/scPT/README.md

 ```

 ## Data availability
-All the data can be found in the supplementary materials of the article.
+* All the data can be found in the supplementary materials of the article.
-The model expects input files in `.h5ad` format
+* The model expects input files in `.h5ad` format.
-`asap.py`: example script for ASAP dataset preprocessing
+* `asap.py`: example script for ASAP dataset preprocessing.

 ## Running
 ```bash